-Dr. Fox is a licensed psychologist and attorney with more than 30 years' experience in the field of forensic risk assessment and court-mandated treatment for sexual and violent offenders.
+Dr. Fox is a licensed psychologist and attorney with more than 30 years' experience in the field of forensic risk assessment for sexual and violent offenders.
 This includes outpatient treatment and evaluation of juvenile and adult male sex offenders on community supervision at the county, state, and federal levels.
 It also includes conducting Sexually Violent Predator (SVP) and Mentally Disordered Offender evaluations in California, Sexually Dangerous Individual evaluations for North Dakota, SVP evaluations for Washington, and Sexually Dangerous Person (SDP) evaluations for Minnesota and the United States Attorneys' Office.
 Dr. Fox has also served as a Quality Assurance and Training Specialist in civil commitment matters.
 He regularly testifies as an expert witness in civil commitment trials.

 In 2001, Dr. Fox joined the faculty at the University of Phoenix in San Diego.
 He taught graduate-level courses for 17 years and served on the governance board for the College of Social Sciences for 15 years.

 Dr. Fox regularly provides live webinars for the Global Institute of Forensic Research on the administration, scoring, and interpretation of the Static-99R.
-He is one of only 42 individuals worldwide certified as trainers by the developers of the instrument.
+He is a certified trainer for the instrument.

 Forensic psychology is the interaction of the practice of psychology and the law.
 Psychologists working in this area of applied work often interface with prisons, law enforcement, attorneys, and the courts.